machal/cssmine-content/flexbox-prohlizece.md

 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A `float` fallback is very simple to use because it will not apply to flexbox
+A `float` fallback is very simple to use because it will not apply to flex box
-items:
+items in modern browsers:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 .container {